Skoda Superb hybrid reliability & safety rating

 The Skoda Superb was assessed by independent crash-test body Euro NCAP when it launched in 2015.
 And while it’s comforting to know it was awarded the full five stars back then, the tests have become much more stringent and harder to pass in recent years.

 However, an 86% score for both adult and child protection is very good, while standard autonomous emergency braking helped it to a score of 75% in the safety assist category.
 While the iV hasn’t been scored specifically, you can rest assured that all the technology that makes the standard car safe is also applicable to this hybrid model.

 Skoda Superb iV reliability & problems

-While the plug-in hybrid version of the Skoda Superb is too new to have featured in the 2020 Driver Power owner satisfaction survey, the standard petrol and diesel models did exceptionally well – finishing 10th in the latest rundown of the top 75 new cars.
+While the plug-in hybrid version of the Skoda Superb was too new to feature in the 2020 Driver Power owner satisfaction survey, the standard petrol and diesel models did exceptionally well – finishing 10th in the latest rundown of the top 75 new cars.